attila-lendvai/maru/README.md

 There are several Maru stages/branches now, introducing non-trivial new features.
 Some that are worth mentioning:

+  - An x86-64 backend that directly generates Elf binary files, i.e. no external dependencies are needed for bootstrapping.

+  - An LLVM backend that emits .ll LLVM IR text files.

   - Introduction of [*platforms*](platforms.md), and notably the `linux` platform that compiles to a statically linked executable